 “Application” is another overloaded term—in YARN, an application represents a set of tasks that are to be executed together.
 Application in YARN is synonymous with MapReduce’s job concept.

-The ResourceManager is the rack-aware master node in YARN.
+The ResourceManager is the rack-aware leader node in YARN.
 It is responsible for taking inventory of available resources and runs several critical services, the most important of which is the Scheduler.

 The Scheduler component of the YARN ResourceManager allocates resources to running applications.
 It is a pure scheduler in that it does not monitor or track application status or progress.
 As it performs no monitoring, it cannot guarantee that tasks will restart should they fail.